top of page

 This second list is a record of every way your spouse, boyfriend, girlfriend, or other close person annoys you and makes you feel awful, judged, distressed, or put down.

 Make it a long, wonderful, juicy, rich, tasty list.
 Leave nothing out.
-Point out every flaw and irritating habit of theirs.
+Point out every flaw and irritating habit.
 Don’t stop until you’ve filled both sides of two sheets of paper.
 This is your chance to get even!

 Just as you did with the first list, keep it hidden for a few days.
 Periodically, go back and add more complaints, justified or not.